Chronic Fatigue Syndrome: Using Graded Exercise to Get More Energy

 Test Your Knowledge

-You should work with your doctor to draw up a specific plan for your needs and abilities, but there are things you can do on your own.
+You should work with your doctor to draw up a specific plan for your needs and abilities.
+But there are things you can do on your own.

-Walking is an excellent form of aerobic exercise for people with chronic fatigue syndrome.
+Walking is an excellent form of aerobic exercise for people who have chronic fatigue syndrome.
 Other gentle exercises, such as riding a bicycle or stationary bike or swimming, are also good.
 You need to find a balance so that you are exercising enough to benefit from it but not exercising so much that you become overtired.
 Here are some things to consider:

 Test Your Knowledge